Commentary: The case for Exxon’s Rex Tillerson as Trump’s secretary of state

-Donald Trump has nominated Exxon Mobil chairman and chief executive officer Rex Tillerson to serve as his secretary of state.
+President-elect Donald Trump’s nominee for secretary of state, former Exxon Mobil chairman Rex Tillerson, faces his Senate confirmation hearing Wednesday.
 Having surrounded himself mostly with retired generals for national security positions, the president-elect has chosen someone with no previous government experience to be the nation’s chief diplomat.
 But it would be a mistake for foreign policy experts and political pundits to dismiss him for that reason.

 Tillerson would not be the first secretary of state to come from the corporate world.
 George Shultz stepped down as president of construction and engineering giant Bechtel to lead President Ronald Reagan’s State Department, although Shultz had previously served in the Nixon administration.
 Tillerson has been at the helm of the world’s largest and most profitable publicly traded oil company for more than a decade.